 The who, the what and the why of mining waste dams

-With every mining operation comes a mining waste dam, or tailings dam.
-The first were built two centuries ago and now there are an estimated 3,500 of them around the world.
+With nearly every mining operation comes a mining waste dam, or tailings dam.
+The first were built two centuries ago and now there are ongoing studies trying to estimate how many of them exist in the world.
 Most people only hear about them if they fail, and even then, the headlines fall in and out of mainstream news fairly rapidly.
 Anyone wanting to know more about mining should know about them as they are an integral part of the industry.

 One of the most deadly mining waste disasters was recorded almost a year ago, on 25th January 2019 in the town of Brumadinho, Minas Gerais, Brazil.
 Marcela Nayara Rodrigues, from Brumadinho and member of Movement of Water and Mountains, reported during a recent visit to the UK that 272 people were killed by the massive wave of toxic sludge, with 14 still missing.
 Owned by Brazilian mining giant Vale, many of those affected by this collapse don’t call what happened a tragedy, but a corporate crime.